 Raktaja granthi presents with symptoms similar to pitta and a loss of tactile sensation.
 This is believed to be causes by an infestation of parasitic worms.

-Medaja granthi presents similar to a lipoma or fatty tumor.
-These often occur on the back, neck, shoulders and wrists.
+Medaja granthi presents similar to a lipoma, or fatty tumor.
+These often occur on the back, neck, shoulders, and wrists.
 They are caused by either the intake of too much fat or faulty fat metabolism.
 With kapha at the root of these tumors, they present as being soft.
-Vata contributes to the condition causing the tumors to also have a movable nature.
-When they ulcerate, they exude a coppery, black or white fatty fluid.
+Vata contributes to the condition, causing the tumors to also have a movable nature.
+When they ulcerate, they exude a copper, black, or white fatty fluid.
 There may be itching with this type of tumor as well but no pain.

 Asthi granthi presents similar to an osteoma and also as bone spurs.
-They often occur secondary to fractures and boney stress.
+They often occur secondarily to fractures and boney stress.
 These tumors appear as hard growths within the bone.

 Vrana granthi refers to tumors which form of the dried blood surrounding a wound or ulcer.
 Vrana means ulcer.

 Nadi dhatuja granthi refers to benign tumors of nerve origin such as neuromas and neurofibromas (schwann cell tumors).
 These present as masses within nerve tissue.

 Lasika granthi refers to lymphadenomas.
 This is a general term for any tumor of the lymph glands.
 These may become malignant.